Critical Issues in the Richmond Region

 Community Health Solutions conducted a community health needs assessment on behalf of the Children’s Hospital of Richmond at VCU utilizing surveys of community stakeholders and quantitative data of community health status indicators.

-The Food Policy Task Force commissioned by Mayor Dwight C. Jones released a report with recommendations for combatting the “food deserts” of Richmond.
+The Food Policy Task Force commissioned by Mayor Dwight C. Jones released a report with recommendations for combating the “food deserts” of Richmond.
 This needs assessment included a community forum and local community data regarding food security; education and awareness; health and nutrition; school and community gardens; quality of school food; and community assessment.

 In order to compile an overview of the language needs of the Richmond Community, the Virginia Department of Health assessed US Census data, as well as data from a variety of state agencies.